neuro-inc/neuro-cli/neuro-cli/docs/job.md

 ### attach

-Attach local standard input, output, and...
+Attach terminal to a job

 #### Usage